2310 Criteria for Immediate or Expedited Responses to Service Requests

 • Does the applicant meet the citizenship requirements needed to establish eligibility for Medicaid-funded programs?

-• Does the applicant have a need for at least one personal care task?
+• Does the applicant need help with at least one personal care task?

-• Does the applicant have a medical condition causing a functional impairment in performing personal care tasks?
+• Does the applicant have a medical condition causing a functional impairment when performing personal care tasks?

 • Does the applicant have a practitioner who will sign a statement that the applicant has a medical need for help with personal care tasks and other activities of daily living?